Apply for a Compass Grant More Info

-Our experienced staff provides on-site guidance to businesses that are looking to explore export opportunities or to expand their current export activities to new markets.
+Our experienced staff provides on-site guidance to businesses looking to explore export opportunities or expand their current export activities to new markets.

-To date, we’ve organized 19 international business trips, and awarded over $1 million of STEP grant funds to support Delaware’s small businesses achieve new export sales.
-Read the personal testimonies from businesses we’ve worked with and learn how we can help your organization.
+To date, we’ve organized 19 international business trips and awarded over $1 million of grant funds to support Delaware’s small businesses in achieving new export sales.
+Read the personal testimonies from companies we’ve worked with and learn how we can help your organization.